-- To be able to restore a failed master node.
+- To be able to restore a failed control plane Node.

 - To be able to restore applications (with data).

-As you may know, the workload will happily keep running even if the control plane (i.e. the Kubernetes master(s)) goes down.
+As you may know, the workload will happily keep running even if the control plane goes down.
 That is, unless the workload needs to talk to the API, of course.
 But this isn’t very helpful unless you are able to restore the control plane later.
-In other words, you need to make backups for the reason of restoring a master node.
-And this is of course especially important if you run a cluster with just a single master.
+In other words, you need to make backups for the reason of restoring a control plane Node, or be forced to migrate to a new cluster if this happens.
+And this is of course especially important if you run a cluster with just a single control plane Node.

-We will focus mostly on the first point in this post: backing up and restoring a master node.
+We will focus mostly on the first point in this post: backing up and restoring a control plane Node.